AdobeDocs/commerce-frontend-core/src/pages/guide/conventions.md

 [Theme](https://glossary.magento.com/theme) directory.
 Usually used when talking about custom themes, or any theme in general.

-For Magento out of the box [frontend](https://glossary.magento.com/frontend) themes, the absolute path usually is one of the following:
+For out-of-the-box [frontend](https://glossary.magento.com/frontend) themes, the absolute path usually is one of the following:

 -  `app/design/frontend/<Vendor>/<theme>`
 -  `vendor/magento/theme-frontend-<theme>`

 ## `<module_dir>`

 Module directory.
-When talking about a particular Magento module, the following notation is used: `<Magento_X_module_dir>`, where `X` would indicate the module's name.
-The directory for module `X` in the Magento installation directory would be one of the following:
+When talking about a particular module, the following notation is used: `<Magento_X_module_dir>`, where `X` would indicate the module's name.
+The directory for module `X` in the installation directory would be one of the following:

 -  `app/code/Magento/X`
 -  `vendor/magento/module-x`